Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Polarization vectors

-As for this disagreement, from comparison of (\ref{vrbwo2}) and (\ref{vrbwo3}), it can be seen that in the FRW, $x^0$ is the direction of the constant accelerated motion, and $x^1$ is the time-direction for that constant accelerated motion.
-Therefore, in the alignment of the components of FRW vectors, the first component has the spatial meaning and the second component has time-like meaning.
-Considering this fact, the disagreement of $(k,\vert k \vert,0,0)$ with $\varepsilon^{(L)\mu}_0$ at $a=0$ does not pose a problem.
-The disagreement in the PRW is likewise.
+As for this disagreement, from comparison of (\ref{vrbwo2}) and (\ref{vrbwo3}), it can be seen that, in the FRW, $x^0$ is the direction of the constant accelerated motion, and $x^1$ is the time-direction in that constant accelerated motion.
+Therefore, in the alignment of the components of FRW vectors, the first component has the spatial meaning and the second component has time-like meaning; namely,

+Considering this fact, the disagreement between $\lim_{a \to 0}\varepsilon^{(L)\mu}$ and $\varepsilon^{(L)\mu}_0$ can be simply understood as the difference of the alignment of the components (and, therefore, can be fixed by changing the alignment of the components), and does not pose a problem.
+The disagreement in the PRW can be explained in a similar manner.